iamkirankumaryadav/MySQL/SQL Overview.md

 SELECT 1 * 7;

 # Select Table ( All the rows and columns )
-SELECT * FROM Employee_Details;
+SELECT * FROM Employee;

 # Select required columns from table
-SELECT Name, Age, Designation, Salary FROM Employee_Details;
+SELECT Name, Age, Designation, Salary FROM Employee;

 # Select total rows of table
 SELECT COUNT(*) FROM Employee;